Skip to main content

 2. Complete the FAFSA at https://fafsa.gov/

-When applying for financial aid, you'll need your FSA ID, income tax returns, W-2 forms and other records of income.
+When applying for financial aid, you'll need your StudentAid.gov login/password, income tax returns, W-2 forms and other records of income.
 A complete list of what is needed is on the FAFSA site.
+For 2026-2027, the 2024 taxes that were filed in 2023 will be used.

 How to fill out the FAFSA Form